How to start using Setka Editor plugin?

 - The post area where you work on the content of the article.

-- The toolbar at the top that allows you to format various components of the post: paragraphs, selected text, images, grids, embeds, etc.
+- The horizontal toolbar at the top of the post area allows you to format various components of the post: paragraphs, selected text, images, grids, embeds, etc

-The number of tabs changes depending on the post element in which the cursor is placed.
-If the cursor is on text, the Post and Paragraph tabs are available; when adding images – you see the Image tab.
-When clicking a layout element, the tabs change so you can format the selected element.
+The number of tabs in the top horizontal toolbar changes depending on what post element you have clicked on.
+If the cursor is on text, the Paragraph tab is available; when adding images – you see the Image tab.

 Each WordPress theme has a defined post width or sometimes it allows for several width options (for example wide or narrow).

-Setka Editor provides you with maximum flexibility no matter what.
-In order to see how your post will look like in your theme allowed width you can adjust the editor settings at the bottom (View post as > 620 px/940 px/1200 px)
+However, Setka Editor provides you with maximum flexibility.
+In order to see how your post will look in your theme allowed width you can adjust the editor settings at the bottom of the page (View post as > 620 px/940 px/1200 px)

 What are the options to further customize the post?*